 5. Update your system’s package list.

 Note: For those of you not familiar with Linux, the sudo command allows you to execute commands as a superuser, which has full administrative rights to a system.
 Here, it is being used to run the package handler apt-get, to download and install package updates.

-6. Upgrade all your installed packages to their latest versions.
-When prompted, enter “Y” to continue.
+6. Upgrade all of your installed packages to their latest versions.
+When prompted, press “Y” to continue.

 sudo apt-get dist-upgrade